equialgo/data-science-box/README.md

 * [Ansible](http://www.ansible.com/home)

 # Installation
-1. Checkout the git repo
+1. checkout the git repo
-2. vagrant up
+2. run "vagrant up"
 3. and you are done!